Country: China

 Fundamental View

-AGRBK’s financial metrics are a tad weaker than those of peer-group leaders ICBCAS and CCB and in line with BCHINA; however they have been on an improving trend.
-The Big 4 have been managed more prudently in recent years than the smaller and more aggressive joint stock banks.
+- AGRBK’s capital standing is weaker than those of peer-group leaders ICBCAS and CCB; however it has peer-leading reserve coverage ratio.
+The Big 4 have been managed more prudently in recent years than the non-Merchants joint stock banks.

 Business Description